-The Sikh way of celebrating this festival is obvious from the Hola Mohalla festivities in Anandpur Sahib.
-Initiated by Guru Gobind Singh.
-It is traditionally celebrated for three days.
+The Sikh way of celebrating this festival is evident from the Hola Mohalla festivities in Anandpur Sahib.
+Guru Gobind Singh initiated them, and it is traditionally celebrated for three days.
 The festivities include great exhibitions of skilled martial arts, along with throwing colors on one another, dancing to the beats of Dhol, and traditional kirtans.
-Most importantly men are seen playing with Chakari, a ring with metal strokes depicting sikh talent of weapon.
-This fair turns to be perfect occasion for showing sikh valor with talent when fun and colors are in the air.
+Most importantly, men play with Chakari, a ring with metal strokes depicting Sikh talent of weapon.
+This fair turns to be the perfect occasion for showing Sikh valor with talent when fun and colors are in the air.
 The bravado celebrations are pumped with much testosterone, unlike most other unique celebrations of Holi.

 Udaipur & Jaipur: Celebrating Holi with a Royal Touch

 Nothing spells regality and vibrancy like these Rajasthani states of Jaipur and Udaipur.
 The celebrations are initiated by the heir of Mewar, who ignites the holy fire most extravagantly, following which the ordinary people begin playing with colors at the break of dawn.
 Flamboyantly decorated horses, camels, and elephants take to the street along with the dancing folk who lose themselves in the sweet melodies of a celebratory flow.
 Even in the festival of Holi, the royalty seen here is unlike any place in the world.

 Hampi: Simple yet Soulful Holi